 Ted’s background is in finance, analytics, strategy and operations and he began his career in New York City as an investment banker and private equity investor.
 In 2013, Ted moved to Colorado where he managed key strategic initiatives at Craftsy, a Denver-based online education and e-Commerce startup.
 He also worked at Kopernik, an international development NGO in Indonesia that distributes solar lights, water filters, cook-stoves and other clean technologies to remote communities across Southeast Asia.
 Ted has extensively studied food systems, including the negative impacts that industrialized food systems have on the environment, animal welfare, and human health.
-Ted earned his undergraduate degree in finance and accounting from NYU's Stern School of Business and currently leads finance operations at Denver-based Pasture One.
+Ted earned his undergraduate degree in finance and accounting from NYU's Stern School of Business and is currently a consultant with New Adventure Advisors.

 A nutritional anthropologist on faculty at the University of Colorado Denver (Emeritus), John’s research has focused on dietary decision making, micro-finance, and food security in urban settings in Latin America and the U.S. His current work on localizing the food supply and food security in Denver neighborhoods has led to the realization that the current food system isn’t broken (which could be fixed) but fundamentally unfair, with benefits skewed toward corporate producers and costs piling onto those segments of the population with the least choice.
 John is convinced that food security will only be realized as the historical and structural inequities in the food system are revealed and changed.